Are you enjoying our content? Don’t miss out! Sign up!

 The novel The Bridge Home by Padma Venkataraman has just won the Global Read Aloud prize for middle grade readers.

-I wanted to learn more about the award winning author, her work and the motivations that she brings to her writing.
-I started the conversation by sharing with Padma that as a parent it Is a tough job to choose books with appropriate themes for middle schoolers.
+I wanted to learn more about this award-winning author and started our conversation with “it Is a tough job to choose books with appropriate themes for middle schoolers.”
 Also, reaching adolescents through writing is a tough task for any author, I say and Padma agrees wholeheartedly.
 “I chose to write a middle-grade novel n part, because I have an eleven year old child, and so many books are not really appropriate for her because of the themes they handle,” she said.

 Her motivations for writing the book speak to the current political moment too.
 “In this day and age, It is so very important that children know that instead of building walls, breaking walls in your mind and heart is much more powerful.
 The ability to relate to people far different from you is the very basis on which humanity survives.”

 With a clear sense of conviction, she asserts, “a book is indeed more powerful than a movie.
 Through the pages of a book, a child can look into the heart, mind and soul of a character.
 Words allow the child to look at situations through the character’s eyes.
 And, through this process, they can watch and identify with that character, building empathy and compassion.
 When you are very young, if you are exposed to a different culture then, you can respect differences in that culture.
 That is indeed the most important task of global children’s literature – to be honest and authentic – books can literally shrink the globe by changing perceptions and thoughts at an impressionable age.”